Search results for:

 To use the Physician Services Calculator to calculate reimbursements for Physician Services, follow these instructions.

 Note: All services rendered on or after January 1st, 2014 are subject to the RBRVS-based Physician Fee Schedule implemented with the passage of Senate Bill 863.
-Our webinars on 2017 Changes to the Physician Fee Schedule and Physician Forms and OMFS Fee Schedule Changes provide greater detail on this topic.
+Our webinar on 2018 OMFS Changes provide greater detail on this topic.